Meeds-io/meeds/README.md

 If you are using a Maven Repository Manager you need to proxify our repository <https://repository.exoplatform.org/public/> (snapshots and releases).

-If you are using a mirror in your maven settings you need to exlude our repository identifier `repository.exoplatform.org` if your mirror don't proxify it.
+If you are using a mirror in your maven settings you need to exclude our repository identifier `repository.exoplatform.org` if your mirror doesn't proxify it.

 Build options
 -------------